antarctica/packer-vm-templates/README.md

 Note: As using the `/` character is problematic with file systems an alternative template using a `-` character is used instead.
 For example a template named `antarctica/trusty` would alternatively be referred to as `antarctica-trusty`.

-[1] Required as vDirector requires a vApp OVF, which can only be produced using vCentre.
-BAS currently only has access to vCentre 4.x which is limited to VMware hardware version 7.
-By default Packer produces VMs with hardware version 9.
-This template is therefore a temporary requirement to produce a version of the 'antarctica/trusty' template with the lower hardware version, until a newer version of vCentre is available.

-[2] This template uses all customisations applicable to the 'antarctica/trusty' template, version 3.2.0.

 ### Operating system customisations

 Some customisations are made to these Operating systems using provisioning scripts and installation options, these are